 On successful completion of this subject, students should be able to:

-- understand the role and creation of strategic plans;
+- Discuss the role of Boards

-- problem solve in staff relations;
+- Solve problems in staff relations

 At the completion of this subject, students should gain the following generic skills:

-- be able to demonstrate effective time management;
+- Be able to demonstrate effective time management

-- be able to plan and execute research at a high level;
+- Be able to plan and execute research at a high level

-- be able to demonstrate critical thinking and analysis at a high level;
+- Be able to demonstrate critical thinking and analysis at a high level

-- be able to communicate research finding in clear and concise ways;
+- Be able to communicate research finding in clear and concise ways

-- be able to demonstrate creative thinking; and
+- Be able to demonstrate creative thinking

-- be able to understand social, ethical and cultural contexts.
+- Be able to understand social, ethical and cultural contexts.